Lowell Graham, D.M.A.

 Graham has initiated many important media projects for American Public Radio and other broadcasting organizations, as well as live telecast/web cast concerts and video productions on which his credits include those of conductor, writer and musical producer.
 He is a frequent guest on radio talk shows and performed on NBC’s “Today Show” for five consecutive years on Independence Day.

-In 1995 he was honored with membership in the prestigious American Bandmasters Association, the professional association of master conductors and musicians and was named President in 2018.
-Membership is considered the highest honor achievable by American bandsmen; it recognized outstanding achievement in the field of concert bands.
-In 2014, he was named as the President and CEO of the John Philip Sousa Foundation.
+In March 1995, he was honored with membership in the prestigious American Bandmasters Association (ABA), the professional association of master conductors and musicians.
+Membership is considered the highest honor achievable by American bandsmen; it recognizes outstanding achievement in the field of concert bands.
+In 2018 he became the 81st President of ABA.
+In 2014 he was named as the President and CEO of the John Philip Sousa Foundation.

-In February 1996, Graham was inducted into the University of Northern Colorado School of Music “Hall of Honor.”
+In February 1996, he was inducted into the University of Northern Colorado School of Music “Hall of Honor.”
 This distinction was bestowed on only 18 alumni and faculty who have achieved greatness as musician, educators and humanitarians in the school’s first 100 years.
 He received The Catholic University of America’s 1998 Alumni Achievement Award in the field of Music.
 This award, which is presented annually by the Board of Governors Alumni Association, recognized his accomplishments and honored him for his life’s work.
 In 1999 he received the University of Northern Colorado Alumni Association Honored Alumni Award in the category of “Contributions to Music.”
 In 2001, he was the recipient of the Award of Distinction for Contributions to Music Education from the Illinois Music Educators Association.
-The two previous recipients were Sir Georg Solti and the Chicago Symphony Orchestra and Meryl J. Isaac.
+The two previous recipients were Sir Georg Solti and the Chicago Symphony Orchestra and Merle J. Isaac.
 In 2003 he was the recipient of the Phi Beta Mu International Outstanding Bandmaster Award.
 In 2008, he was honored by the American School Band Directors Association with the A. Austin Harding Award for “making significant and lasting contributions to the school band movement.”
 In 2013 the University of Northern Colorado Graduate School honored him with the “Century of Scholars Award” in performance representing excellence and achievement in the previous 100 years of the Graduate School.
+He was inducted into the “Hall of Fame” for the Texas Bandmasters Association in 2019.

 Office: FFA M401